Mount Siyeh: Geology

 Like other mountains in Glacier National Park, it is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was initially uplifted beginning 170 million years ago when the Lewis Overthrust fault pushed an enormous slab of precambrian rocks 3 mi thick, 50 mi wide and 160 mi long over younger rock of the cretaceous period.

 Climate

 Based on the Köppen climate classification, it is located in an alpine subarctic climate zone with long, cold, snowy winters, and cool to warm summers.
 Winter temperatures can drop below −10 °F with wind chill factors below −30 °F.

+The peak of Mount Siyeh has a tundra climate (Köppen ET) or an Alpine climate.